szx0112/Co-optimalCoveragePathPlanner/README.md

 Parameters are stored in param.py

 # How to run
-1. select the models in /meshes folder
+1. View and select the models in /meshes folder
-2. edit or use the default parameters stored in param.py
+2. Use the default parameters or selected by your own in param.py
-3. exeute the main function in main.py
+3. Exeute main.py

 # TO DO
 The following fucntions are not included in this version.